Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/selection-tools.md

 **Keyboard Shortcut** : `ALT SHIFT G`

-Does the opposite of Grow Selection- removes the elements on the perimiter of the current selection.
+Does the opposite of Grow Selection: removes the elements on the perimiter of the current selection.

 ---